Skip to main content

 Install vs Routing Configuration

-Traefik Hub’s configuration is the cornerstone of how it operates and routes traffic.
-Traefik (the proxy at the heart of Traefik Hub) uses a declarative configuration model with two distinct types of configurations: static (install) and dynamic (routing).
-Understanding the difference between static and dynamic configuration is key.
-In short, the static configuration defines Traefik’s core settings that rarely change (how Traefik itself runs).
-In contrast, the dynamic configuration defines the routing rules and behaviors for your services that can change frequently.
+Traefik Hub's configuration is the cornerstone of how it operates and routes traffic.
+Traefik (the proxy at the heart of Traefik Hub) uses a declarative configuration model with two distinct types of configurations: Install and Routing.
+Understanding the difference between Install Configuration and Routing Configuration is key.
+In short, the Install Configuration defines Traefik's core settings that rarely change (how Traefik itself runs).
+In contrast, the Routing Configuration defines the routing rules and behaviors for your services that can change frequently.
 This separation allows Traefik to adjust routing on the fly without restarting, which is crucial for reliability and high availability

 • EntryPoints: The network endpoints (ports/protocols) that Traefik will listen on for incoming requests.
 For example, you might define entrypoints for HTTP (port 80) and HTTPS (port 443).

-• Providers: How Traefik discovers dynamic configuration.
-This could be Docker, Kubernetes, file, etc. Enabling a provider in static config tells Traefik where to load routes from.
+• Providers: How Traefik discovers Routing Configuration.
+This could be Docker, Kubernetes, file, etc Enabling a provider in install configuration tells Traefik where to load routes from.

-• API/Dashboard: Handles whether the Traefik Hub API or web dashboard is enabled, and on which entrypoint (these are static because you configure them on startup).
+• API/Dashboard: Handles whether the Traefik Hub API or web dashboard is enabled, and on which entrypoint (these are configured at startup).

 • Logging and Metrics: Global log level, access log settings, tracing, metrics, and other global observability settings.

-• TLS certificates and resolvers: Configuration for obtaining or providing certificates (For example, Let’s Encrypt (ACME) resolvers) is static.
-For instance, defining an ACME certificate resolver with email, storage file, and challenge type must be done in static config.
-(The certificates obtained at runtime are part of dynamic config, but the setup is static.)
+• TLS certificates and resolvers: Configuration for obtaining or providing certificates (For example, Let's Encrypt (ACME) resolvers) is part of install configuration.
+For instance, defining an ACME certificate resolver with email, storage file, and challenge type must be done in install configuration.
+(The certificates obtained at runtime are part of Routing Configuration, but the setup is install configuration.)

 • Other global settings: Such as default TLS options, or any flags that influence the behavior of the Traefik Hub process.

 1. File (YAML or TOML): Typically a traefik.yml/traefik.toml file or a Kubernetes ConfigMap.
-This file contains the static keys (entryPoints, providers, etc.).
+This file contains the configuration keys (entryPoints, providers, etc.).
 Traefik reads it on startup.
-For example, a YAML static file might specify entrypoints and providers as below:
+For example, a YAML file might specify entrypoints and providers as below:

 entryPoints: